Outreach

 I am especially interested in outreach opportunities that make interesting, advanced mathematics more accessible to diverse groups of grade school students (who might reasonably think that a mathematician’s job is to solve problems in school textbooks).
 Some of the organizations I’ve been involved with include:

 • The Metric Geometry and Gerrymandering Group (MGGG): MGGG is nonpartisan group of mathematicians focused on fighting gerrymandering with math.
-I’ve joined them at workshops in Boston, North Carolina, and Wisconsin to help high-school and collegiate math educators incorporate voting, redistricting, and civil rights material into their classrooms.
-I’ve led lectures and discussions on: Racial Gerrymandering and Statistics, Gerrymandering and Geometry, and Apportionment.
+I’ve joined them at workshops in Boston, North Carolina, and Wisconsin to help high-school and collegiate math educators incorporate voting, redistricting, and social choice into their classrooms.
+I’ve led lectures and discussions on: Gerrymandering and Statistics, Gerrymandering and Geometry, and Apportionment.

 • The Association for Women in Mathematics Essay Contest: The AWM runs a regular contest that encourages grade school and undergraduate students to interview female mathematicians.
-I help judge the contest, getting to read many inspiring essays.
+I have helped judge the contest, getting to read many inspiring essays.

 • MoMath: MoMath is the national museum of mathematics.
 I helped curate and wrote content for their inaugural history of mathematics exhibit.

 • The Journal of Emerging Investigators (JEI): JEI is a journal that promotes and disseminates science research done my middle and high school students.
-I referee many of their statistics articles.
+I refereed many of their statistics articles.